 All students must follow the WDA dress code.
 When students dress like dancers, they emanate the qualities and attitude of dancers.
 Please see the Uniform Guide for details.
 Dance training involves correct placement and alignment of the body and the teacher must be able to clearly see how the student’s body is placed.
 Please no sweatshirts or loose-fitted clothing.
 Also, no dangle earrings, bracelets, necklaces or watches are allowed in class.
 We require that students wear a “cover-up” when outside the building.
 Cover-ups include shirt, pants or skirt, and street shoes.
 Please do not wear dance shoes outside, and do not wear street shoes inside the studios.
 Hair should be neatly groomed in a bun or pulled back out of the face if hair is too short for a bun.
 Modern, Jazz, and Contemporary classes may wear hair in a neat ponytail.
 Repeated disregard of dress code will result in a student losing the right to participate in class.

 The WDA faculty will be meeting regularly to discuss student’s progress and placement.
 Our goal is to help dancers reach their fullest potential, and we place students in the classes that will best facilitate their personal progress.
 Placement decisions are taken very seriously and are derived from many years of teaching experience.
-Please make a conference with Annie Breneman if you have any questions or concerns about your student’s placement.
+Please contact Annie Breneman, if you have any questions or concerns about your student’s placement.

 Advancement and Promotion

 Students advance to the next level according to technical skill ability, maturity level, commitment, and positive attitude; not necessarily the number of years they have taken dance.
 We want our dancers to have a strong technical basis, so the quality of how certain steps or skills are performed is emphasized more than the number of different steps they can do.
 “Moving up” should not be expected every year.
 Students are promoted on an individual basis.
 Students should not expect to advance through levels at the same rate as their friends.